Yifan-Song793/RestGPT/README.md

 ## Data

 We also introduce RestBench to evaluate the performance of RestGPT.
 RestBench is a high-quality test set consisting of TMDB movie database and Spotify music player scenarios.
 We collect realistic user instructions with human-annotated gold solution paths.
-Here is examples of RestBench:
+Here are examples of RestBench:

 TMDB example: